 Niyati Parekh's additional information

 Her recent honors include being inducted as a New York Academy of Medicine Fellow, and her appointment as Independent Consultant at UNICEF.
 She has served the American Society for Nutrition as Chair of the Nutritional Epidemiology Research Group.
 She teaches graduate courses in the New York Campus and at study abroad sites (Mexico, Abu Dhabi and Florence).
 Graduate courses taught include Global Nutrition, Nutritional Epidemiology, Perspectives in Public Health and Global Cancer Epidemiology for which she has received awards.
-Dr. Parekh has served as the Executive Director of Doctoral Programs at GPH since 2017.
-In this role, she supports about 30 PhD students, and promotes all aspects of their rigorous research and professional development towards impactful careers.
+Prof. Parekh served as the Executive Director of Doctoral Programs at GPH from 2017-2021.
+In this role, she supported PhD students school-wide, and promoted all aspects of their rigorous research and professional development towards impactful careers.
+Prof. Parekh was appointed as the Associate Vice Provost of Faculty Initiatives in August 2021 and is responsible for mentoring early career tenure track-faculty.

 PhD, Nutritional Sciences (minor Population Health Sciences), University of Wisconsin-Madison, Madison, WIMS, Foods, Nutrition, and Clinical Dietetics, Mumbai University, IndiaBS, Life Sciences and Biotechnology, Mumbai University, India